RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-eth-input-data-0.2.0.md

 Any ETH transaction to `paymentAddress` with exactly `last8Bytes(hash(requestId + salt + payment address))` in input data is considered a payment.

-Any `declarePayment` event is considered a payment.
+Any `declareReceivedPayment` event is considered a payment.

 Any `TransferWithReference` events emitted from the proxy contract with the following arguments is considered a payment: